wp-plugins/ewww-image-optimizer/readme.txt

 = 1.1.0 =
 * added pngout functionality for even better PNG optimization (disabled by default)
 * added options to disable/bypass each tool
+* pre-compiled binaries are now available via links on the settings page - try them out and let me know if there are problems

 = 1.0.11 =
 * path validation was broken for nextgen in previous version, now fixed